Configuration

 env (optional)

-Configuration for environment variables.
+Configuration for environment variables specific to a service.
 You can use either a file or inline variables, or both.

 env.file (optional)